Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: Naturality of the web tropical coordinates

-\begin{defn} Let the punctures of the square $\Box$ be labeled $a$, $b$, $c$, $d$ as in Figure \ref{figure:square1} (part 1) below.
-Also as in the figure, define the 8 oriented \textit{corner arcs} $L_a, R_a, L_b, R_b, L_c, R_c, L_d, R_d$ in $\mathscr{W}_\Box$.
-Their 12 coordinates are provided in the figure as well.
+\begin{definition} Let the punctures of the square $\Box$ be labeled $a$, $b$, $c$, $d$ as in Figure \ref{figure:square1}.
+Also as in the figure, define the 8 oriented \emph{corner arcs} $L_a, R_a, L_b, R_b, L_c, R_c, L_d, R_d$ in $\mathcal{W}_\Box$.
+Their 12 coordinates are provided in the figure as well. \end{definition}